 The push for individual responsibility is ironically made much more difficult by the vast amount of (mostly) freely available, frequently conflicting health and wellness information.
 That’s information that most consumers lack the time, interest and know-how to evaluate.
 (Heck, many health and wellness professionals don’t manage to stay on top of it, either.)

 Despite these barriers, ready or not — and like it or not — consumers will increasingly become CEOs of their own health.

 The good news is that they need and want help doing this, which means ample opportunity for health and wellness businesses.

 The need for a consumer health and wellness GPS

-Rising to this opportunity means nothing short of a marketing — and truly, a business — revolution in the wellness and healthcare industries.
+Rising to this opportunity means nothing short of a marketing — and truly, a business — revolution in the wellness, fitness and healthcare industries.
 These businesses have traditionally sold individual products and services, not integrated solutions that actually pull all the pieces together.

-Yet what consumers want is a comprehensive solution to a specific health problem or concern, assembled from the relevant services by a knowledgeable professional.
-They don’t want to have to chase down a personal trainer AND a dietician AND a physical therapist.
+Consumers want a comprehensive solution to a specific health problem or concern, assembled from the relevant services by a knowledgeable professional.
+They don’t want to have to chase down a personal trainer AND a dietician AND a physical therapist AND an endocrinologist just to complete their town’s Annual 5K Diabetes Walk Challenge.
 If they’re too tired to work out, they may blame themselves for lack of motivation, when the real culprit is the beta-blocker they’re taking for high blood pressure.
 Would a typical consumer even know to consider this issue?
 Would a consumer taking multiple meds from multiple specialists even know that a consulting pharmacist can do a medication review for possible side effects?

 Of course not.

-Businesses that step up to the challenge and extend their reach beyond their own facilities into venues that are convenient for the customer will find virtually limitless opportunity.
+Businesses that step up to the challenge, help integrate care, and extend their reach beyond their own facilities into venues that are convenient for the customer will find virtually limitless opportunity.